 - Failing to yield to a cyclist’s right of way

-- Making unprotected or dangerous lane changes
+- Making dangerous lane changes

 - Backing up without looking

 - Texting or use of cell phones while driving